grafana/opcua-datasource/README.md

-# grafana-opcua-datasource
+# Grafana Datasource plugin for OPC UA
-An OPC UA datasource for reading from OPC UA servers (DA/HDA/AE) into Grafana directly
+Utilizing the datasource plugin framework, this projects allows you to access data from OPC UA servers (DA/HDA/AE) directly from Grafana.

+### TLDR;
 To build on any platform:
 * `yarn build`

 ![full dashboard](https://raw.githubusercontent.com/srclosson/grafana-opcua-datasource/master/src/img/dashboard2.png)

-# Important
+# Status
 Currently used in production and under active maintenance

 ## What works